 I like to go to the bulk section of the grocery store and pick out a variety of dried fruit for a hike.

-My favorites are dried mangos, dried figs, and dried apricots.
+My favorites are dried mangos, figs, bananas, and pineapple.

 7. Medjool Dates and Almond Butter

 Medjool dates are sweet and chewy with a caramel-like flavor.